Data Modeling with Snowflake - Serge Gershkovich - E-Book

 Preface

-Snowflake is one of the leading cloud data platforms, gaining popularity among organizations that are looking to migrate their data to the cloud.
+Snowflake is one of the leading cloud data platforms and is gaining popularity among organizations looking to migrate their data to the cloud.
 With its game-changing features, Snowflake is unlocking new possibilities for self-service analytics and collaboration.
-However, Snowflake’s scalable consumption-based pricing model requires users to fully understand its revolutionary three-tier cloud architecture and pair it with universal modeling principles to ensure they are unlocking value and not letting money evaporate into the cloud.
+However, Snowflake’s scalable consumption-based pricing model demands that users fully understand its revolutionary three-tier cloud architecture and pair it with universal modeling principles to ensure they are unlocking value and not letting money vaporize into the cloud.

 Data modeling is essential for building scalable and cost-effective designs in data warehousing.
-Effective modeling techniques not only help businesses build efficient data models but also enable them to gain a deeper understanding of their business.
+Effective modeling techniques not only help businesses build efficient data models but also enable them to better understand their business.
 Though modeling is largely database-agnostic, pairing modeling techniques with game-changing Snowflake features can help build Snowflake’s most performant and cost-effective solutions.

-This book combines best practices in data modeling with Snowflake’s powerful features to provide you with the most efficient and effective approach to data modeling in Snowflake.
+This book combines the best practices in data modeling with Snowflake’s powerful features to offer you the most efficient and effective approach to data modeling in Snowflake.
 Using these techniques, you can optimize your data warehousing processes, improve your organization’s data-driven decision-making capabilities, and save valuable time and resources.
-More importantly, you’ll learn how to build bridges between technical implementation and business value, ensuring that your data modeling efforts translate into organizational success and competitive advantage.

 Who this book is for